 - Anyone else entitled to the property of the deceased under California's intestate succession laws.

-For questions about semi-truck accident lawsuits in California or if you want to discuss your case with one of our skilled California personal injury attorneys, please contact us at Shouse Law Group.
+For questions about semi-truck accident lawsuits or if you want to discuss your case with one of our skilled California car accident attorneys, please contact us at Shouse Law Group.
 If your accident was in Nevada, please visit our page on trucking accident lawsuits in Nevada.